banesto/git-pivotal-tracker-hooks/README.md

 # Git &#8614; Pivotal Tracker integration

+With this post-commit hook you will be able to add commits to your Pivotal Tracker account project stories as well as automatically starting, finishing and delivering them by making a git commit.

 ## Setup

 ##### 1. Get Pivotal Tracker API token and add it to git config